aFerreira27/Krowne-Base/docs/README.md

 -   **Generative AI**: **Google Genkit** - A framework for building AI-powered features, used here for potential future integrations.

 ## Key Features
 - **Homepage**: A hero section with a prominent search bar and a gallery of recently viewed items.
 - **Product Database**: A searchable and filterable grid view of all products in the database.
 - **Product Detail View**: A comprehensive page displaying all product details, including images, specifications, documentation, and compliance information.
 - **Product Creation & Editing**: Robust forms for adding new products and editing existing ones, with support for image and file uploads.
 - **Database Sync Status**: A mock page indicating the synchronization status with other company databases.

+## Deployment

+The application is deployed to Firebase Hosting and Firebase App Hosting.

+To deploy the application, you will need the [Firebase CLI](https://firebase.google.com/docs/cli).
+If you haven't already, install it globally:

 ## Data Flow: From Input to Database